-Calculations: The actuarial calculations were performed by qualified actuaries in accordance with accepted actuarial procedures, based on the current provisions of the Retirement System, and on actuarial assumptions that are internally consistent and reasonable based on the actual experience of the System.
+Calculations: The actuarial calculations were performed by qualified actuaries in accordance with accepted actuarial procedures, based on the current provisions of the retirement system, and on actuarial assumptions that are internally consistent and reasonable based on the actual experience of the System.

 Asset Valuation Method: A ten-year moving market average (five-year moving market average prior to June 30, 2010) value of assets that recognizes the 7.25% (7.50% prior to June 30, 2016, 8.25% prior to June 30, 2009, and 8.50% prior to June 30, 2008) actuarial expected investment return immediately and spreads the difference between the actual return on the market value of assets and the expected return on the actuarial value of assets over a period of ten years.
 The averaging period is being phased-in from fiscal year 2007/2008.
+The actuarial value of assets can be no less than 70% and no more than 130% of the market value of assets.

-DESCRIPTION OF ACTUARIAL ASSUMPTIONS AND METHODS (Continued)
+DESCRIPTION OF ACTUARIAL ASSUMPTIONS AND METHODS

+(Continued)

 Actuarial Cost Method for Pension Funding: Entry Age Normal Cost Method (modified slightly as of June 30, 2005 to use a pay-weighted average normal contribution rate).
 The results of each June 30 valuation normally determine the employer contribution rate for the second succeeding fiscal year.
 Act 120 revised the funding method effective with the June 30, 2010 valuation.
 Act 120 mandated that the outstanding balance of the unfunded accrued liability as of June 30, 2010, including changes in the unfunded accrued liability due to the funding reforms of Act 120, be amortized over a 24-year period, as a level percent of pay, beginning July 1, 2011.
-Future valuation gains and losses, and changes in the unfunded accrued liability resulting from changes in actuarial assumptions and methods, are amortized over a 24-year period, as a level percent of pay.
+Future valuation gains and losses, and changes in the unfunded accrued liability resulting from changes in actuarial assumptions and methods, are amortized over a 24year period, as a level percent of pay.
 Future increases in the unfunded accrued liability due to legislation will be amortized over a 10-year period, as a level percent of pay.
 Act 120 also modified the employer pension contribution requirements by imposing collars on the rate at which employer contributions may rise from year to year.
 For the fiscal years ending June 30, 2012, June 30, 2013, and on or after June 30, 2014 the pension contribution rate can be no more than 3%, 3.5% and 4.5%, respectively, of total compensation of all active members, greater than the prior year's final contribution rate.
-Beginning with the fiscal year in which the actuarially required contribution rate is less than the collared rate, the final contribution rate is the actuarially determined contribution rate, provided that the final contribution rate is not less than the employer normal contribution rate.
+Beginning with fiscal year ending June 30, 2017, the actuarially required contribution rate is less than the collared rate and the final contribution rate is the actuarially determined contribution rate.
+However, as provided by Act 120 of 2010, the final contribution rate cannot be less than the employer normal contribution rate.

-Actuarial Cost Method for Health Insurance Funding:

-The actuarial liability equals the assets in the health insurance account, and the results of the June 30 valuation determine the contribution rate for the second succeeding fiscal year.
+Actuarial Cost Method for Health Insurance Funding: The actuarial liability equals the assets in the health insurance account, and the results of the June 30 valuation determine the contribution rate for the second succeeding fiscal year.
 The rate so determined is the rate necessary to establish reserves sufficient to cover administrative expenses and provide premium assistance payments for all participating eligible annuitants during the third fiscal year that follows the valuation date.